InformaticsMatters/fragmentor/README.md

     indexchunksize: 100
     index_build_time: 10
 ```

- 4. Add vendor/library specific config file to the standardise playbook to identify the input file format, python
+- Add a new vendor/library specific configuration file to the standardise role to identify the input file format,
- script, upload table and copy columns that will be used for standardisation.
-Note that the name should begin with
+  python script, upload table and copy columns that will be used for standardisation.
+Note that the name should begin
- the vendor/library identifier.
+  with the vendor/library identifier.
 For example standardise/vars/xchem_spot-variables.yaml contains:

 ```
 # Python script used to standardise the molecules
    standardiser: frag.standardise.scripts.dsip.standardise_xchem_compounds
 # Input file template (unzipped) expected by standardiser.
 If there are multiple files this can be a glob.
    standinputfile: spotfinder.smi
 # Upload table template to match fields in standardised compounds.
    standardise_copy_table: i_mols_dsip
 # Fields to upload to table (used in copy statement).
    standardise_copy_columns: osmiles,isosmiles,nonisosmiles,hac,cmpd_id
 ```

- 5. Standardise - new tasks to unpack raw data.
-If this is an existing format then the script for that format can be
+- Add a new vendor/library specific yaml task file to unpack the raw data.
+If this is an existing format then the
+ script for that format can be simply copied and renamed.
+Note that the name should begin with the vendor/library
- copied.
-If no specific processing is required then the script can simply include the tasks in
+ identifier.
+For example: ansible/roles/standardise/tasks/unpack-raw-data-xchem_spot.yaml.
+If no specific processing
+ is required then the script can simply include the tasks in unpack-raw-data-decompress-gz-all.yaml.
- unpack-raw-data-decompress-gz-all.yaml.
- 6. Standardise - new python script - only required if the table layout is different to an existing format.
+- If the new vendor input file is the same as a current format, then an existing stndardisation python script can
+ be used.
+If the layout varies then more customisation is required.
+Please see below for more details on this.
- 7. standardise - new create script for i_mols_table (standardise/files/vendor/f40_create_stand_database.sql) and new
+- Add a new create script for creating the i_mols_table
+ (ansible/standardise/files/vendor/f40_create_stand_database.sql) and a new load script
+ (ansible/standardise/files/vendor/f40_load_standardised_data.sql) to upload this data into the database.
+If a new
- load script (standardise/files/vendor/f40_load_standardised_data.sql).
-If this is an existing format then the scripts
+ python script has been written, then please see the customisation section below.
+Otherwise, if this is an existing
- for that format can be copied.
-For example:
+ format then the script for that format can be copied.
+For example, spot matches dsip:

 ```
 -- Create Fragmentation Database SQL Statements for Libary xchem_spot